Chiang Mai Day Trips: 10 Best Tours & Excursions!

 Another popular destination is the Hmong Village, a Thai village located in the mountains of Doi Suthep National Park.
 Although the village is now a real visitors magnet, nevertheless, the flower gardens are really worth seeing.
-On the way there, you first wander through the village where you can shop cheap souvenirs and traditional Thai costumes.
-Once at the top of the gardens, you have an amazing view over the traditional village and the green jungle.
-The excursion can be done on your own with a scooter, or with a tour from Chiang Mai.
+On the way there, you first wander through the small local town, where you can shop cheap souvenirs and traditional Thai costumes.
+Once at the top of the gardens, you have a wonderful view over the traditional village and the green jungle.
+The excursion can be organized on your own with a scooter, or with a guided tour from Chiang Mai.
 Usually, a visit to the Doi Suthep Temple is included when visiting the Hmong Village.

 Doi Inthanon National Park

-Tip: If you want to stay in this area for one night or more and arrive by car or scooter then we can give you this hotel recommendation.
-The bungalows are located near the National Park entrance and delight with pool and great views of the green rice terraces.
-Really unique!
+Tip: If you want to stay one night or longer in this area and arrive by car or scooter, we can give you this hotel tip.

 Chiang Mai Elephant Sanctuary

-Tip: In most elephant tours the pick up from the hotel is included.
-Often you have the opportunity to swim with elephants, to feed them and to observe.
+Tip: The pick-up from the hotel is included in most elephant tours.
+Mostly you have the opportunity to bathe with elephants, feed them and observe them.

 Royal Park Rajapruek

-Tip: Connect your trip to the Royal Park Rajapruek with a visit to nearby Wat Phra That Doi Kham Temple.
-This temple complex is absolutely breath-taking and the views from the temple terrace are gorgeous too.
+Tip: Why not combine your trip to Rajapruek Royal Park with a visit to the beautiful Wat Phra That Doi Kham temple, which is located nearby.

 Temple Tour in Chiang Mai

-The temples in Chiang Mai are probably the most famous and most visited attractions of the city.
-In the old town you will find a beautiful Buddhist site every few meters, but there are also some temple highlights in the area around.
-Chiang Mai’s most beautiful temples include Wat Chedi Luang, Wat Phra Singh and the Silver Temple.
-On a temple tour you discover the most beautiful holy places of the city and learn a lot about history and culture.
+The temples in Chiang Mai are probably one of the most famous and most visited attractions of the city.
+In the old town, you pass, felt, every few meters at an incredibly beautiful Buddhist site.
+But also in the surrounding area of Chiang Mai, there are some temple highlights that can be explored via an excursion.
+Among the most stunning temples in Chiang Mai are Wat Chedi Luang, Wat Phra Singh and Silver Temple.
+On a temple tour, you will discover the most beautiful sanctuaries of the city and learn many exciting things about the history and culture.

-Tip: A cool thing to do is explore the temples of Chiang Mai on a guided bike tour!
+Tip: A cool way to explore the temples of Chiang Mai are guided tours by bike!